- Ideal for Stir Fry, Asian Dishes and Teas

 In addition the woody stems are also great for making a refreshing tea.

-Where & how to grow lemongrass seeds
+Where & how to grow lemongrass

 Lemongrass is quite a fun and unusual plant to grow, however…